arxiv-vanity/engrafo/README.md

 The test will fail if the output changes in the future.
 If the change is expected, then you can simply re-run the test with `-u` to overwrite the snapshot and fix the test.

+## Code style

+All code must be formatted with [Prettier](https://prettier.io/).
+To automatically format the code, run:

+    $ yarn run prettier

 ## Sponsors

 Thanks to our generous sponsors for supporting the development of Arxiv Vanity!
 [Sponsor us to get your logo here.](https://www.patreon.com/arxivvanity)